NHSDigital/software-engineering-quality-framework/tech-debt.md

 Here is a non-exhaustive list of examples we consider to be *in* scope of "technical debt":

-* Unknown / poor code hygiene
+* Unknown / poor code hygiene and lack of coding standards
 * Unknown / poor [resilience test-automation](practices/service-reliability.md)
 * Unknown / poor [security test-automation](practices/security.md)
 * Unknown / poor accessibility test-automation